 Other things to do

 Since the fireflies are an evening spectacle, we pretty much had the rest of the time to ourselves.
 Avinash suggested we could climb a nearby hill for the view.
-I obviously thought it was a bad idea for someone who spends 9 hours in an office chair and has no exercise.
+I obviously thought it was a bad idea for someone who spends 9 hours in an office chair with no exercise.
 But on the hill, one could get mobile network, so ‘okay’ I said.
 Half way through, I gave up and asked them to please go ahead – I didn’t need the mobile connectivity.

 The village activities like rice husking, pounding and wood chopping were all touristy but made for good camera poses.
 I played to the gallery.
 Sometimes that is fun too!
 There’s also a dam nearby if you want to take a long walk and a river to take a dip.